-The current Fire Brigades Union pay claim is for 17% and national negotiations are continuing, including in relation to 'broadening the role' and this may impact on firefighters pay levels.
-As it is unclear when these negotiations will be completed, what the outcome will be and the implementation date it is not possible to estimate the potential financial impact on the Authority.
+The previous Fire Brigades Union pay claim in relation to 'broadening the role' was 17% as benchmarked against the Scottish Government offer.
+As it is unclear whether and/or when these negotiations will be completed, what the outcome will be and the implementation date it is not possible to estimate the potential financial impact on the Authority.
 If these negotiations result in an increase and the Government does not provide additional recurring funding the Authority will have to identify additional permanent budget reductions.
-As this is a national issue the current planning assumption is that additional Government funding will be provided for any increased costs which may arise from 'broadening the role'.
+As this is a national issue the current planning assumption is that additional Government funding will be provided for any increased costs which may arise from the redefinition of the FRS role.